Big-Vi/vigneshmurugan.github.io/content/posts/Vim_Cheatsheet.md

 ---
-title: "Vim - Cheatsheet"
+title: "My Personal Vim Cheatsheet"
 slug: "vim-cheatsheet"
 date: 2022-04-24
+updated: 2025-07-19
 tags:
   - vim
 ---

-Vim is a very powerful text editor and can be configured to use as IDE.

-Learning vim has a steep learning curve.
-Try replacing your regular IDE with vim or work with it side by side.
-Slowly you can figure out how to do basic actions you do in IDE with vim such as copy, paste, select, tab, split and more.

-Create your own cheat sheet & that would be the go-to place to reference it later.

-I've shared mine below with the [vim configuration link](https://gist.github.com/Big-Vi/673b11c8976d6590dd0944651f2b6e51).
+Vim is a highly configurable and powerful text editor that, once mastered, can significantly boost your productivity.
+While it's famous for its steep learning curve, the investment pays off, allowing you to perform complex edits with just a few keystrokes.

+The best way to learn Vim is through consistent practice.
+Try using it alongside your regular IDE, gradually incorporating basic actions like copying, pasting, selecting text, and managing tabs and splits.
+Over time, these commands will become second nature.

+One of the most effective learning tools is creating your own personalized cheatsheet.
+It becomes a quick reference tailored to the commands you use most often.
+I'm sharing my personal cheatsheet below, along with a link to my [Vim configuration](https://gist.github.com/Big-Vi/673b11c8976d6590dd0944651f2b6e51).